ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

    tar xvfz HalloweenStormData.tar.gz

-Save the path to this file in and ``HalloweenDATA`` environment variable:
+Save the path to this file in the ``HalloweenDATA`` environment variable:

 .. code-block:: console